Ambiguity and Partial Bayesian Updating

+While both PB and cRML result in a sets of conditional beliefs that are ``between'' FB and ML, they differ in how this selection is made.
+In particular, under PB a belief is ``retained'' based on likelihood alone and therefore its retention rule respects monotonicity.
+On the other hand, cRML may violate this monotonicity, as illustrated in the following example.

 \begin{example} Recall the setup of \autoref{reversal}.
-In \autoref{RMLfig}, the larger shaded region (purple) represents the selection under PB (for $\rho\approx 0.72$), while the smaller triangle (yellow) represents selection under the RML model with $s_A=1/2$.
-The corresponding posterior sets are illustrated also: PB results in the union of the purple and yellow regions, while RML is given by the yellow region alone.
+In \autoref{RMLfig}, the larger shaded region (purple) represents the selection under PB (for $\rho\approx 0.72$), while the smaller, patterned triangle (yellow) represents selection under the cRML model with $\gamma_A=1/2$.
+The corresponding posterior sets are illustrated also: PB results in the region between the left-most dashed line and the right, loosely dashed line (union of the purple and yellow regions), while RML is given by the region between the two (interior) loosely dashed lines (the yellow region).
 Note that under RML there are priors $\pi, \pi' \in \mathscr{C}$ such that (i) $\pi(A) > \pi'(A)$, and (ii) $\pi'$ is updated but $\pi$ is not updated after $A$.